4. Organising your workplace

 Questions to ask your workers on organising your workplace

-- How can we reorganise our workplace to reduce risks from coronavirus?
+- How can we reorganise our workplace to reduce the risks of COVID-19 transmission?

 - Think about work areas